 When you need to hire a tradesperson there are some important steps you can take to protect yourself and avoid dealing with a rogue tradie.

-Consumer and Business Services (CBS) is aware that some tradies have recently been charging an excessive amount, exaggerating the need for extra work, performing shoddy work or potentially breaching consumer protections under the Australian Consumer Law (ACL).
+While most tradespeople in South Australia do the right thing, Consumer and Business Services (CBS) is aware that some tradies have recently been charging an excessive amount, exaggerating the need for extra work, pressuring customers to sign a contract on the spot, performing shoddy work or potentially breaching consumer protections under the Australian Consumer Law (ACL).

 Follow the advice below to avoid problems the next time you need to hire a builder, plumber, gas fitter or electrician.